 Psychometric tests have been an integral part of the hiring process for a long time.
 Therefore, it’s no wonder that such a sensitive topic got nested in many myths and urban legends.
-Here are 6 major myths about aptitude tests busted so you could look at them at a new angle.
+Here are 6 major myths about aptitude tests busted so you could look at them from a new angle.

-It’s very easy to cheat at an aptitude test
+Myth #1 - It’s very easy to cheat at an aptitude test

 One of the major myths about aptitude tests is that cheating is a piece of cake.
 Since most of the tests come with multiple answer options participants think they can figure out the answer the employer is looking for.
 Well, this is not quite true.
 There are indeed some test types where you can easily choose a reasonable answer.
 Some test takers believe that lying on such a test will go undetected since it’s all personal information.

-Using aptitude tests is illegal for enterprises
+Myth 2 - Using aptitude tests is illegal for enterprises

-The main requirement in most countries that all questions and tests are directly related to the job an applicant is aiming to obtain.
+The main requirement in most countries is that all questions and tests are directly related to the job an applicant is aiming to obtain.
 If an enterprise chooses to use a valid test crafted by professionals, it is most likely legal for your employer to use it.

-The results are definitive
+Myth 3 - The results are definitive

 Practicing aptitude test may help you identify the areas where you have minor flaws that need improvement and contribute to your growth as a professional.
 Besides, every hiring process is unique in some aspects.
 Your answers may not be perfect while your skills and experience could be of a bigger priority for the employer.

-Psychometric tests put everyone into the same barrel
+Myth 4 - Psychometric tests put everyone into the same barrel

 Psychometrics is indeed aimed mostly at revealing certain features of personality but only to the point of forming a better understanding of the diverse nature of a personality.
 Such analysis allows us to predict, to a certain extent, how unique people will act under certain circumstances.

-Assessments are not fair
+Myth 5 - Assessments are not fair

 It’s a logical assumption that testing is objectively not good because your success in passing it is determined only by achieving or not achieving some score.
 Nevertheless, aptitude tests are as fair as, for instance, resumes.
 An employer can scrap a good candidate simply by not finding certain information in their resume.

-There is no use for aptitude tests outside of the hiring process
+Myth 6 - There is no use for aptitude tests outside of the hiring process

 While the most common usage of psychometric assessments is as a part of the hiring process in there is also a huge potential for them in the later stages of one’s career.
 An aptitude test can become an indispensable tool for the HR department.
-Personal or behavior assessments can have an impact on building highly effective teams or developing talent.
+Personal or behaviour assessments can have an impact on building highly effective teams or developing talent.
 As a bonus, information collected over time may help in preventing burning-out and employee turnover.

 This is not a definitive list of the myths surrounding aptitude tests but, hopefully, some fog has been lifted.
 Next time when you’ll hear another “hideous” thing about psychometrics you might be more skeptical about the nature of these myths.